krasserm/krasserm.github.io/_posts/2018-02-07-deep-face-recognition.md

 ![png](/img/2018-02-07/output_22_1.png)

 As expected, the distance between the two images of Jacques Chirac is smaller than the distance between an image of Jacques Chirac and an image of Gerhard Schröder (0.30 < 1.12).
-But we still do not know what distance threshold $$\tau$$ is the best boundary for making a decision between *same identity* and *different identity*.
+But we still do not know what distance threshold $\tau$ is the best boundary for making a decision between *same identity* and *different identity*.

 ## Distance threshold

-To find the optimal value for $$\tau$$, the face verification performance must be evaluated on a range of distance threshold values.
+To find the optimal value for $\tau$, the face verification performance must be evaluated on a range of distance threshold values.
 At a given threshold, all possible embedding vector pairs are classified as either *same identity* or *different identity* and compared to the ground truth.
 Since we're dealing with skewed classes (much more negative pairs than positive pairs), we use the [F1 score](https://en.wikipedia.org/wiki/F1_score) as evaluation metric instead of [accuracy](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html).

 ```python